ebachelet/pyLIMA/README.md

 from pyLIMA import whatyouneed

-pyLIMA also require some python modules installation, see the documentation below.
+pyLIMA also require some python modules installation, see the documentation link above.

+Examples can be found in your pyLIMA directory.
+Look on the documentation to learn how to run it.

 # What can you do?